What is the unforgivable sin?

 centuries.
 Many commentaries and guides to the Bible ignore or gloss over these three

 critical passages.
-But a proper interpretation is critical to the Christian who believes
+A proper interpretation is critical to the Christian who believes

 in the inerrancy (freedom of error) of the scriptures.